top of page

 Our Next Meeting will be on FRIDAY,

-If you would like to come along on the First Friday of the month, just let our Lodge Secretary, WM or DC know and arrangements can be made to accommodate you
+If you would like to come along, just let our Lodge Secretary, WM or DC know and arrangements can be made to accommodate you

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -